How to hack a Windows computer.

 Become a Patron of Ask Leo! and go ad-free!

 Accessing the deceased's computer

-- Back up the computer’s hard disk if at all possible.
+- Back up the computer’s hard disk if possible.

-- Attempt to recover access to the Microsoft account online if that’s used to sign in to the computer.
+- Attempt to recover access to the Microsoft account online used to sign in to the computer (if they used one).

 - Attempt to reset the administrator password on older machines.

-- Access the data by removing the hard disk and accessing it as an external hard drive on another machine.
+- Access the data by removing the hard disk and using it as an external hard drive on another machine.

 - Access the data by mounting the backup image as a virtual drive on another machine.

 Good security is designed to prevent exactly this kind of access.

 The goal of security

 To put it bluntly, the goal of good security is to prevent exactly what you’re attempting.

 We all want our machines to be secure from intrusion.
 We want our data to be protected.
 We want it to be accessible only to those individuals we’ve authorized to have access.
 When it comes to computers, unless arrangements have been made beforehand, there’s usually only one authorized user: ourselves.

 That your intent is pure makes no difference to security or the technology used to implement it.
 It’s completely intent-agnostic: a break-in is a break-in.